Frequently Asked QuestionS

 What grade does a student have to be in to apply for Oklahoma's Promise?

-Students must be enrolled in the eighth, ninth, 10th or 11th grade to be eligible to apply for Oklahoma’s Promise (homeschool students must be age 13, 14, 15 or 16; see the following question).
-Applications are dated by academic year (i.e., 2022-23 school year).
-Students completing the seventh grade in May must wait until the next school year application is available in August to apply.
-Students completing the 11th grade MUST apply before the June 30 application deadline at the end of their junior year.
+Students must be enrolled in the 8th, 9th, 10th, 11th or 12th grade no later than Dec.
+31 of the senior year to be eligible to apply for Oklahoma’s Promise (homeschool students must be age 13, 14, 15 or 16; see the following question).
+Applications are dated by academic year (i.e., 2025-26 school year).
+Students completing the 7th grade in May must wait until the next school year application is available in August to apply.
+Students completing the 12th grade MUST apply before the Dec.
+31 of their senior year.
+Please see our Scholarship Deadlines page for more details.

 When is the deadline to apply for Oklahoma's Promise?